gwagstaff/CTF-Write-Ups/BSidesTampa2019/A_Thousand_Words/solution.md

 unzip -P BSides2019 A_Thousand_Words.zip
 ```

-After getting the actual challenge file, I ran the usual suite of `file`, `strings | grep BSides`, and `xxd` on it to make sure that I was dealing with a text file.
+After getting the actual challenge file, I ran the usual suite of `file`, `strings | grep BSides` (CTF Flag format), and `xxd` on it to make sure that I was dealing with an text file.

 Now knowing I was dealing with actual ASCII text I went ahead and opened it with `more "A Thousand Words.txt"`